gt-bioss/gt-bioss.github.io/content/events/jnbioss24.md

 A Boolean function is unate if it is monotone increasing or monotone decreasing, in each of its entries.
 The aim of this paper is to investigate the existence and construction of a unate function compatible with some imposed observations.
 The existence problem is found to be NP Complete.
 A practical algorithm of inference is exposed and tested in terms of accuracy and computational complexity.

+### Van-Giang Trinh
+*Trap spaces of multi-valued networks: definition, computation, and applications*

+Boolean Networks (BNs) are simple but efficient mathematical formalism for modelling complex biological systems.
+However, having only two levels of activation is sometimes not enough to fully capture the dynamics of real-world biological systems.
+Hence, the need for Multi-Valued Networks (MVNs), a generalization of BNs.
+Despite the importance of MVNs for modelling biological systems, only limited progress has been made on developing theories, analysis methods, and tools that can support them.
+In particular, the recent use of trap spaces in BNs made a great impact on the field of systems biology, but there has been no similar concept defined and studied for MVNs to date.
+In this work, we generalize the concept of trap spaces in BNs to that in MVNs.
+We then develop the theory and the analysis methods for trap spaces in MVNs.
+In particular, we implement all proposed methods in a Python package called trapmvn.
+Not only showing the applicability of our approach via a realistic case study, we also evaluate the time efficiency of the method on a large collection of real-world models.
+The experimental results confirm the time efficiency, which we believe enables more accurate analysis on larger and more complex multi-valued models.

+Reference: Trinh, Van-Giang, Belaid Benhamou, Thomas Henzinger, and Samuel Pastva.
+"Trap spaces of multi-valued networks: definition, computation, and applications."
+Bioinformatics 39, no. Supplement_1 (2023): i513-i522.

 ### François Fages
 *Local vs global approaches to model learning: algorithms, failures and theorem*